mtszkarbowiak/ktl/README.md

 4. **Exception Handling**: The library does not use exceptions for error handling.
 Making the code handle them correctly enforces very strict rules and performance overhead.
 They can be used only for critical unrecoverable errors.
 5. **Memory Limits**: Allocations are limited to 4GB.
 This is a reasonable limit for most game development scenarios.
 Thus, the library uses 32-bit integers for memory sizes.
 Pointers remain 64-bit.
 6. **Move Semantics**: The library extensively uses move semantics to avoid unnecessary copying of objects.
 This is especially important for large objects such as arrays and dictionaries.
 A macro to block implicit copying is considered.
+7. **No RTTI**: The library does not use RTTI.
+This is a performance optimization, as RTTI can be expensive in terms of memory and performance.
+8. **No Inheritance**: The library does not use inheritance.
+It creates a lot of problems, best described by the author of the STL itself, Alexander Stepanov.

 ## IV.
 Design Principles